Absolute Expressiveness of Subgraph-based Centrality Measures: Subgraph-based Centrality Measures

-As already discussed in the Introduction, a natural way of measuring the importance of a vertex in a graph is to count the relevant connected subgraphs (i.e., the subgraph motifs) surrounding it, and then apply a certain filtering function from the non-negative integers to the reals on top of the count.
+As already discussed in the Introduction, a natural way of measuring the importance of a vertex in a graph is to count the relevant connected subgraphs surrounding it, and then apply a certain filtering function from the non-negative integers to the reals on top of the count.
 Of course, the relevant subgraphs and the adopted filtering function are determined by the intention of the centrality measure.
-Interestingly, both the stress and the all-subgraphs centrality measures, discussed in the previous section, are actually based on this principle.
+Interestingly, both the stress and the all-subgraphs centrality measures are actually based on this principle.
 Let us elaborate further on this.
-Consider a graph $G$ and a vertex $v \in V(G)$: \begin{itemize} \item For the stress centrality, the important subgraphs for $v$ in $G$ are the shortest paths that go via $v$ in $G$, and the filtering function is $f_{\times 2}(x)=2x$ since each shortest path is counted twice.
-In other words, with $G_{\pi} $ being the graph that corresponds to a path $\pi$, it is clear that
+Consider a graph $G$ and a vertex $v \in V(G)$:

+\begin{itemize} \item For the stress centrality, the important subgraphs for $v$ in $G$ are the shortest paths that go via $v$ in $G$, and the filtering function is $f_{\times 2}(x)=2x$ since each shortest path is counted twice.
+In other words, with $G_{\pi} $ being the graph that corresponds to a path $\pi$,

 \item For the all-subgraphs centrality, the important subgraphs for $v$ in $G$ are the connected subgraphs of $G$ that contain $v$, that is, the set $\A(v,G)$, and the filtering function is $\log_2$.
 Indeed, by definition, we have that